Arkansas Military and Veterans Benefits

 Who is eligible for Arkansas National Guard Tuition Waiver Program?
 All current Arkansas National Guard Service members who meet the following requirements are eligible for NGTW:

-Does not already hold a bachelor’s or higher degree
+- Does not already have a bachelor’s or higher degree

 Arkansas Military Dependents Scholarship Program (MDS): MDS provides a tuition waiver for the eligible Spouse and dependent Children of certain Service members and Veterans.
 The waiver may be used for a bachelor's degree or certificate of completion at an Arkansas public institution of higher education.
 MDS will waive the costs of tuition, mandatory fees and room and board that remain after the student applies for federal Survivors' and Dependents' Education Assistance (DEA).